Tomislav Uskok

-Tomislav Uskok (/hr/; born 22 July 1991) is an Australian professional soccer player who plays as a centre-back for Macarthur FC in the A-League.
+Tomislav Uskok (/hr/; born 22 July 1991) is an Australian professional soccer player who played as a centre-back for Bankstown City Lions in the NSW League One.

 Career

 Early years

 Uskok came through the junior ranks at local club Melbourne Knights.
 He departed the club in 2009 in search of first team football, subsequently joining Victorian Premier League side Richmond SC.
 With first team opportunities scarce for the 18-year-old, he then joined Victorian State League Division 1 side St Albans Saints for the second half of the 2010 season.

 Melbourne Knights

 In 2011, Uskok returned to Melbourne Knights.
 In 2014, Uskok scored in a 2–0 win over traditional rivals South Melbourne, a win that saw the Knights qualify for the Round of 32 of the 2014 FFA Cup.
 Uskok went on to score a 120th-minute winner in the 2014 Dockerty Cup final, as Melbourne Knights beat South Springvale SC to claim their first piece of major since 1996.

 In February 2015, Uskok was handed the captaincy at his boyhood club, stating "It's a great honour and a privilege."
 Uskok departed Knights in September 2015, as he relocated to Sydney, and was set to join a club in the National Premier Leagues NSW in 2016, before his career took a turn.